RomanPilyushin/Mind/SOLID.md

+---
+tags:
+  - solid
+  - oop
+  - programming
+link:
+aliases:
+---

 ## SRP

+Only one reason to change state
+One module - one purpose
 Class Player
-Only one for change state
 Use MoveController

 ## OCP